encarsia/encarsia.github.io/posts/uberlistet.en.rst

     Creating the widget you are prompted to choose as "TreeView Model".
 In the edit mode accessible via *"Edit > Hierarchy"* there is created a CellRendererText.
 In the first field ("Text") the column to load the items of the dropdown menu from is set.
 To process the selection you will need the *changed* signal.

 TreeView #1
     The first TreeView widget is placed within a *Gtk.ScrolledWindow* container.
-Like in a ComboBox there are created CellRenderer representing a column to show in the TreeView table.
+Like in a ComboBox there are created CellRenderers representing a column to show in the TreeView table.
 If the sort indicator is activated columns can be sorted on a column table click.
     Columns do not have to be sorted according to the columns they show.

 TreeView #2
     The second TreeView widget is created within a *Gtk.ViewPort*.
     This container widget does not provide scroll bars but the automatically adapts the necessary size to display the whole content.
 So for larger tables you will need the *Gtk.ScrolledWindow*.
-    The sort indicator is deactivated and the middle column ("Description") is made editible with the signal *edited" allocated.
+    The sort indicator is deactivated and the middle column ("Description") is made editible with the signal "edited" allocated.

 Button
     The button's function is appending a row to the ListStore, so the *clicked* signal is required.